codess-aus/DP-200/README.md

 You should not enable T DE.
 T DE is used to encrypt data in rest.
 T DE should not be enabled to use PolyBase.

 You should not load the parquet file into a staging table.
 You can directly use the data in the parquet file using the T -SQL statements from the external table.
 You do not need to create a staging table to load the data.

+You should complete the cmdlet as shown below:
+New-AzSqlDatabaselnstanceFailoverGroup
+-Name AutoFailoverGroup
+-ResourceGroupName AutoProduction
+-PrimaryManagedlnstanceName Autolndustry
+-PartnerRegion EastUS
+-PartnerManagedlnstanceName Autolndustry Secondary
+-FailoverPolicy Automatic

+You should use New-AzSqlDatabaselnstanceFailoverGroup to create a failover group between Azure SQL Managed Instances.
+This command has four required parameters, the failover group Name, PrimaryManagedlnstanceName, PartnerManagedlnstanceName and PartnerRegion.
+You need to properly configure these properties to create the failover group as specified.

+You should configure ResourceGroupName for AutoProduction.
+This resource group will be used to provision your failover group.

+You should configure PrimaryManagedlnstanceName for Autolndustry.
+This is the primary managed instance as specified in requirements.

+You should configure PartnerManagedlnstanceName for AutolndustrySecondary.
+This is the secondary database as specified in requirements.

+You should configure PartnerRegion as EastUS.
+This is the region where AutolndustrySecondary is provisioned.

+You should not use Set-AzSqlDatabaseFailoverGroup.
+This command is used to modify a failover group configuration, like setting a new failover group policy.

+You should not use New-AzSqlDatabaseFailoverGroup.
+This command creates a failover group for Azure SQL Databases.
+You need to create a failover group for Azure SQL Managed Instances.